-8 Times Companies Faced Lawsuits for Their Slogans
+8 Times Companies Were Sued Over Their Slogans

 Big companies are careful to protect their trademarked slogans—and for good reason.
 Failure to do so can see a company lose its trademark for allowing it to become diluted.
 Trademark law is designed to protect the consumer from market confusion, not to protect established companies from upstarts looking to capitalize on brand recognition.
 Thus, diligence in protecting a trademarked slogan against copycats—intentional or otherwise—is incumbent on the company.
 This results in an awful lot of trademark suits.
 But we combed through the news to pick a few favorites from the (somewhat) recent past.

 This is a story about how we all took our commerce online in the late 1990s, and how Amazon.com started out selling nothing but books.
 B&N tried to take their model to the web as well, but their clunkier offshoot couldn't keep up with Amazon's main model of business.
 By 1999, according to a Wired article, Amazon was responsible for 75 percent of all books bought online, while barnesandnoble.com could claim just 15 percent.
 Desperate for a way to slow the advance of their competitor, Wired characterizes Barnes and Noble as having "lashed out at Amazon with that most traditional of competitive weapons: the lawsuit."